 Fr.
 Elisée had become a monk at the Monastery of Saint Silouane.
 There is a direction that connects the two French new archdiocesan bishops from Paris to Levallois-Perret to Saint-Mars-de-Locquenay.

 Would the Sarthe region be the sign of the rising future of the Orthodox presence in Western Europe?

 Monk-priest Alexandre Siniakov wrote his biography and path from the Old Believers from the Caucasus bordering Russia, his family back from exile in Turkey.
 He explained how he learned French.
-He is also a representative of the Orthodox Church at Brussels and is very close to the Catholics (Dominicans, Jesuits).
+He is also a representative of the Orthodox Church in Brussels and is very close to the Catholics (Dominicans, Jesuits).
 Since 2008, he is the rector of the Russian Seminary Sainte Geneviève located at Epinay-sous-Sénart in the Western suburb of Paris.
 He just opened a new “spiritual compound” in the Sarthois region located at Sougé-Le-Ganelon, not too far from “Les 24 Heures du Mans”.
-His activities include dogmatics, Greek, rectorate, horse and donkey care and stables, races.
-He is now a farmer and also has dogs and quails and the seminary produces honey.
+His activities include dogmatics, Greek, rectorate, horse and donkey care, and stables, races along with quails and fish.
+He is now a farmer and also has dogs and the seminary produces honey and participates in The Voice and songs.
 Definitely resourceful.